Chipola Library Policies and Procedures

 - Group study rooms for 2 or more students are available on the second floor.

-- Food or drinks are not allowed in the Library.
+- Food is not allowed in the Library.

 - A Chipola College ID is required for checking out material.